BBBase-EHeresy/PPPub/docs/rules_manual/courage.md

 ![](../media/rules_manual/taking_multiple_courage_tests_1.jpg)

 *Frodo has been targeted by a Spectre's A Fell Light is in Them special rule, and must now make a Courage test.
-Rolling a 5 and a 4, Frodo adds his Courage value of 6 and scores a total of 15 — a clear pass.
+Rolling a 5 and a 4, Frodo adds his Courage value of 6 and scores a total of 15 â€” a clear pass.
 A second Spectre then also targets Frodo with the A Fell Light Is in Them special rule.
 However, as Frodo has already passed one Courage test this turn due to the A Fell Light is in Them special rule, he will automatically pass the second test.*

 **TAKING MULTIPLE COURAGE TESTS 2**

 ![](../media/rules_manual/taking_multiple_courage_tests_2.jpg)

-*Aragorn has charged a* Ringwraith *after passing his Courage test due to the Ringwraith’s Terror special rule.
-Aragorn calls a Heroic Combat (explained on [page 69]) and successfully slays the Nazgûl.
+*Aragorn has charged a* Ringwraith *after passing his Courage test due to the Ringwraithâ€™s Terror special rule.
+Aragorn calls a Heroic Combat (explained on [page 69]) and successfully slays the NazgÃ»l.
 Aragorn does not need to take a second Courage test to charge the second Ringwraith as he already passed one Courage test due to the Terror special rule earlier in that turn.*

 #### BROKEN FORCE